 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Potent, selective inhibitor of the NGF receptor tyrosine kinase A (TrkA) (IC50 = 2 nM).
+GW 441756 is a potent, selective inhibitor of the NGF receptor tyrosine kinase A (TrkA) (IC50 = 2 nM).
 Displays > 100-fold selectivity over a range of other kinases.

 Sold for research purposes under agreement from GlaxoSmithKline.

 The technical data provided above is for guidance only.
 For batch specific data refer to the Certificate of Analysis.

 Tocris products are intended for laboratory research use only, unless stated otherwise.

 The following data is based on the product molecular weight 275.31.
 Batch specific molecular weights may vary from batch to batch due to the degree of hydration, which will affect the solvent volumes required to prepare stock solutions.